 The surname Barge was first found in county Worcestershire, where Robert de le Bergh was recorded in 1221.

-Important Dates for the Barge family
+Early History of the Barge family

 This web page shows only a small excerpt of our Barge research.
 Another 115 words (8 lines of text) covering the years 1379, 1579, 1666, 1749 and 1359 are included under the topic Early Barge History in all our PDF Extended History products and printed products wherever possible.